tensorbase/tensorbase/README.md

 ## Roadmap

-The coming [m1](https://github.com/tensorbase/tensorbase/milestone/1) will be the first milestone which is targeted to provide a production-ready release.
+The coming [m1](https://github.com/tensorbase/tensorbase/milestone/1) will be the first milestone which is targeted to provide a production-friendly release.

 A speicial edition will be shown to the interesting personals and oraganizations.
 Subscribe to [TensorBase's Newsletter here](https://tensorbase.io/#contact) to get the first time information if you are interesting.